stackbit/sourcebit-target-next/README.md

       ```

 4. To update the browser with live content changes while running `next dev`, wrap
-   your pages with following HOC:
+   your pages with following higher order component (HOC):

    ```js
    import withRemoteDataUpdates from 'sourcebit-target-next/withRemoteDataUpdates';